bezerraescossia/bezerraescossia/README.md

 # Hello!
 Welcome to my GitHub profile 👋
 My name is Rafael Bezerra or you can call me just Bezerra if you want to.

-I'm a mechanical engineer and a data scientist.
+I'm a mechanical engineer and a data scientist in progress.

 In my profile is possible to find some works and study cases i've done, feel free to explore them and if you have any questions I'm available for chatting